-This quick and easy American Goulash is a family favorite and is bit different than traditional Hungarian Goulash, also known as “gulyás.”
-You’ll love the ease and simplicity of this savory meat stew served with elbow noodles and a slice of cornbread Southern Cornbread or Irish soda bread!
+Quick and easy American Goulash is a family favorite and a bit different than traditional Hungarian Goulash, also known as "gulyás."

 American Goulash is a hearty derivative of the traditionally slow-cooked Hungarian Goulash, which incorporates tender bites of beef into a thick and savory stew, usually accompanied with smoky Hungarian paprika and waxy potatoes.

 Don't confuse this goulash recipe with "chili mac" recipes; the meat seasoning is not the same as it is for chili; it's quite different in that it's tomato based, with a beefy onion and smoky paprika flavor to it.

 - Simple ingredients-nothing fancy or gourmet!
 You probably have all the ingredients you need right now in your kitchen

 - Versatile - make it as mild or spicy, thick or thin as you like!